Recommended conventions for reporting results from direct dark matter searches: Profile Likelihood Ratio Analyses

 The power threshold used in the power constraint is a fiducial choice in the analysis.
 A more conservative analysis might choose a higher threshold, such as the first LUX analysis~\cite{lux_first}, which demanded $\pi_\tx{crit}=0.5$.
 However, given the large random variation in results of rare event searches (about a factor 2 around the median upper limit, see the difference between the median and 1$\sigma$ lines in green in Figure~\ref{fig:XENONULdistro}), this choice would somewhat arbitrarily limit the ability of experiments to constrain a considerable swath of parameter space.
-The most recent publications by LUX, PandaX-II and XENON1T used a power threshold of $\pi_\mathrm{crit}=\Phi^{-1}(-1\sigma)=0.159$ to maximize sensitivity while preserving the original purpose of the power constraint.
+The most recent publications by LUX, PandaX-II and XENON1T \RevE{constrained their limits to the -1$\sigma$ quantile} to maximize sensitivity while preserving the original purpose of the power constraint, \RevE{and we recommend using the -1$\sigma$ convention here.
+We further recommend collaborations be transparent about the use of any PCL, regardless of the choice of power, and the unconstrained limit should also be made available to the community.}

-For unified intervals, the intuitive properties of one-sided intervals are not exactly retained.
-For a Gaussian, with mean bounded to be non-negative with $\alpha=0.1$, the power that corresponds to the $15.9$th percentile of upper limits is $\pi_\mathrm{crit}=0.32$, as shown in Fig.~\ref{fig:gaussiancumulativeFC}.
-The overcoverage varies with the signal, but does not exceed two percentage points for the Gaussian case.
-We therefore recommend using $\pi_\mathrm{crit}=0.32$ when using PCL in conjunction with the test statistic of Eq.~\ref{eq:plr_two_sided_mu_positive}.